axx8676/PLCnext-file-swap/README.md

 First, ensure the SD Card is properly formatted by checking that the following filepath exists: `/upperdir/opt/plcnext/projects` .
 The project will be uploaded to this folder.

+Then, open your project in PLCnext Engineer and rebuild the project.
+Go to `Project` then hit `Rebuild`.
+You do not need to connect to your PLC to rebuild the project.
+This is to make sure all of the configs are correct and all the right files are generated.

 In order to upload the project to the SD Card, you will first need to find the project on your computer.
 Depending on where/how you installed PLCnext Engineer, this could vary slightly.
 If you are unable to find the PLCnext Engineer folder in Documents, check the Users\your_user\Documents and Users\Public\Documents folders as well.
 Navigate to:

 `C:\Documents\PLCnext Engineer\Binaries\your_project@binary\RES_XXXXXX\Configuration\Projects`